-Evacuation drills are conducted in all campus buildings including campus housing once each year with the first evacuation drill conducted within the first 10 days of the start of fall quarter, as required by the Napa County Fire Marshal (California State Fire Code 403.10.2.1.2).
+Evacuation drills are conducted in all campus buildings including campus housing once each year.
+All housing facilities participate in evacuation drills conducted within the first 10 days of the start of fall quarter, as required by the Napa County Fire Marshal (California State Fire Code 403.10.2.1.2).
 Drills are conducted at various times of the day with at least one drill after sunset and before sunrise (California State Fire Code 403.10.2.1.3).